jonthulu/ah-sdk-angular/README.md

 The User model will contain a create and getPrivateData method.

 Note that the http verbs are preserved in the $http calls, so Auth.login will do a POST call and Auth.logout will do a GET call.
+Any routes under the `all` verb will be ignored when generating the sdk.

-(Note: If no sdkName is given and no second folder exists, such as with the userCreate action above, then a name will be generated based on the verb.
+(Note: If no `sdkName` is given and no second folder exists, such as with the userCreate action above, then a name will be generated based on the verb.
 Get=>find, post=>create, put=>update, delete=>delete, patch=>patch.)

 The parameters for the generated methods will come from the actionhero action file's inputs.required and inputs.optional settings.